CharlesDDNoble/LIMS/README.md

 *Employee:*
 + Checking out books :heavy_check_mark:
 + Seeing when checked out books are available
 + Seeing what books are in stock :heavy_check_mark:
-+ Adding new books and new copies of books to db
++ Adding new books and new copies of books to db :heavy_check_mark:

 *Manager:*
 + Placing orders for new books